 Use wax paper to roll the candy into a long snake.
 The recipe said to roll the rod in powdered sugar.
 I chose not to add extra sugar to this recipe because it is a lot of sugar.

-Do you have to chill the candy before slicing?
+Do you have to chill the candy before slicing it?

 You do not have to chill your peanut butter candy roll before slicing, but it does help make the slices cleaner.

 Use a sharp knife to slice the roll into round pieces.
-Wrap in the wax paper!
+Wrap in wax paper!

 Cut up the wax paper and use it to wrap your candy for safekeeping.
 This peanut butter candy makes wonderful gifts for teachers, friends, holidays, and work parties!